rackerlabs/docs-cloud-networks/api-docs/common-gs/using-client.rst

 .. _install-virtual-int-ext:

-The Cloud Networks virtual interface extension
+The Cloud Networks Virtual Interface extension
 ----------------------------------------------

-To attach networks to existing servers, rather than just at boot time, you need to install the virtual interface extension by using the following command:
+To attach networks to existing servers, rather than just at boot time, you need to install the Virtual Interface extension by using the following command:

 .. code::